jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Settings/Aurum/Factions.md

 Unlike common thieves and pirates, the Shadow Thieves prefer political espionage, information gathering, smuggling contraband, and targeted assassinations over outright theft and harassing the local populace.
 This has somewhat protected the organization from more aggressive attempts to crack down on organized crime by the Legions.

-With the Awakening of the Eldrazi, the Shadow Thieves suffered from a mysterious attack which targeted the ellusive guildmasters of the organization.
+With the Awakening of the Eldrazi, the Shadow Thieves suffered from an attack coordinated by it's leader, Les Stroud, who targetd the other guildmasters in the organization.
 After the attack and with much of its leadership dead, Victor Montague, a former guildmaster, took up leadership of the Shadow Thieves.
-Although Montague is a capable leader, the Shadow Thieves have seen much of the influence they once wielded slip from their grasp.
+Although Montague was a capable leader, the Shadow Thieves saw much of the influence they once wielded slip from their grasp.
+With Montague at the helm, it became public knowledge that the Shadow Thieves' prime direction was to protect the Eldrazi Seals from tampering and Montague lead his acolytes to that end, a fight which steadily reduced the numbers of the organization.

 ## The Cult of the Unseeing Eye